brent-stone/avengercon_2024/docs/workshop/1_hello_workshop.md

 ```

 ### Verify you can access your deployed services
-Ensure you can open a web browser to the following local services:
+Ensure you can open a web browser to the following local services.
+For each button,
+**you probably want to right-click and open in new tab**.

+If anything fails to open, double-check the port in the opened link matches the port
+specified by `HTTP_PORT` in your `.env` configuration. (default is `57073`; l33t speak
+approximation for "Stone")

 === "Whoami"
     [Whoami :octicons-home-24:](http://whoami.localhost:57073/){ .md-button .md-button--primary}